CsBigDataHub/working-with-vim/pages/tao.md

 I find the feedback useful, particularly when copying.

-For example, copying a whole buffer using VISUAL mode: Type `gg` to move to the top of the file. `shift-v` to enter VISUAL LINE Mode and then `G` will move to end of file selecting all the lines.
+For example, copying a whole buffer using VISUAL mode: Type `gg` to move to the top of the file, `shift-v` to enter VISUAL LINE Mode, and then `G` will move to end of file selecting all the lines.
 With the subject highlighted, use `y` to copy.